Skip to content

 Cartalax's proposed mechanism is the Khavinson short-peptide framework applied to cartilage: passive membrane permeation, nuclear import, and sequence-selective chromatin modulation producing chondrocyte-favourable transcriptional shifts.

-Step 1 — Tissue distribution.
-At ~445 daltons (H-Ala-Glu-Asp-Leu-OH), Cartalax is small and polar enough to cross phospholipid bilayers passively.
-Khavinson tritiated-peptide biodistribution work describes rapid tissue uptake across cartilage, liver, kidney, and other organs after intraperitoneal or oral administration (Khavinson et al., 2014).
-Cartilage's unique tissue architecture — avascular, low cellularity with chondrocytes embedded in dense extracellular matrix — raises questions about how efficiently any systemic peptide reaches chondrocyte nuclei.
+Step 1 - Tissue distribution.
+At ~446.5 daltons (H-Ala-Glu-Asp-Leu-OH), Cartalax is small and polar enough to cross phospholipid bilayers passively.
+Khavinson-group tritiated-peptide biodistribution work (Russian-language literature) describes rapid tissue uptake across cartilage, liver, kidney, and other organs after intraperitoneal or oral administration.
+Cartilage's unique tissue architecture - avascular, low cellularity with chondrocytes embedded in dense extracellular matrix - raises questions about how efficiently any systemic peptide reaches chondrocyte nuclei.
 The biodistribution data do not distinguish intact peptide from catabolite signal and do not quantify chondrocyte-level uptake.

 Step 2 - Chondrocyte targeting.
 The Khavinson-framework claim is that AEDL reaches chondrocyte nuclei and modulates chromatin in a cartilage-specific manner.
 No structural biology, no chondrocyte-specific transcriptomic data, and no modern target validation has been published.
 The mechanistic claim rests on extrapolation from the bioregulator framework.

-Step 3 — Chromatin modulation of chondrocyte programmes.
-Russian in vitro work describes increased type II collagen synthesis and aggrecan deposition in chondrocyte cultures exposed to Cartalax, along with attenuation of IL-1β-induced MMP-13 upregulation (Chalisova et al., 2014).
-The proposed mechanism is preferential activation of chondrogenic transcription factors (SOX9, RUNX2 balance) and anti-catabolic chromatin states.
-Modern chondrocyte biology uses iPSC-derived chondrocytes, single-cell RNA-seq of cartilage biopsy samples, and CRISPR-based target validation — methods that have not been applied to Cartalax.
+Step 3 - Chromatin modulation of chondrocyte programmes.
+The framework hypothesises that AEDL increases type II collagen synthesis and aggrecan deposition in chondrocytes and attenuates IL-1-induced MMP-13 upregulation, via preferential activation of chondrogenic transcription factors (SOX9, RUNX2 balance) and anti-catabolic chromatin states.
+This is a hypothesis, not a demonstrated result: no peer-reviewed chondrocyte study of Cartalax is indexed in PubMed.
+Modern chondrocyte biology uses iPSC-derived chondrocytes, single-cell RNA-seq of cartilage biopsy samples, and CRISPR-based target validation - none of which has been applied to Cartalax.

 Alternative conservative framing.
 A parsimonious interpretation treats Cartalax as an amino-acid source delivering alanine, glutamate, aspartate, and leucine in a rapidly hydrolysed peptide form.
 Under this framing, biological effects could reflect: (a) leucine-mediated mTOR activation supporting chondrocyte protein synthesis (leucine is a classical mTORC1 trigger with well-characterised kinetics), (b) glutamate/aspartate substrate delivery for TCA cycle anaplerosis in chondrocytes, (c) non-specific amino acid nutritional support.
 If this framing is correct, leucine supplementation (or branched-chain amino acid mixtures) at far lower cost would produce equivalent effects.